DjPale/IsometricEdit/README.md

 The source code is licensed under the MIT license

 ## Not supported
-The following main features are currently not supported yet - which is probably a breaking point for most people :P
+The following main features are currently not supported yet
 - No layers (will maybe be implemented)
+- Not possible to delete tilesheets once they're loaded
 - No use of standard Luxe map (may be implemented, but needs some extensions to support arbitrary tile sizes)
 - No object editor for pre-determined objects (hey! starting to get demanding, are we?)